Ensembl TrainingEnsembl Home

 Requirements

-• Computer room with a computer for each participant
+• Computer room with a computer for each participant, computers may be brought laptops as long as power and internet (wi-fi) are available

 • Each computer should have a (reasonably fast) internet connection and an up-to-date internet browser installed (preferably Chrome or FireFox)